The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's Bighorn Ram (F. & S. II.302) is estimated to be worth between £90,000 to £130,000.
-This signed screenprint, created in 1983, has shown consistent value growth, with an average annual growth rate of 21%.
-Over the past five years, the hammer price has ranged from £26,000 in February 2021 to £140,910 in April 2023.
-This work is rare to the market, with an auction history of 18 total sales since its entry to the market in June 2004.
+The value of Andy Warhol’s Bighorn Ram (F. & S. II.302) (signed) is estimated to be worth between £70,000 and £110,000.
+Over the past five years, the hammer price ranges from £26,000 in February 2021 to £140,910 in April 2023.
+This artwork has shown consistent value growth, with an average annual growth rate of 11%.
+This work, although rare, has an impressive auction history, having been sold 19 times at auction since its first auction sale in 2004.
 The edition size of this artwork is limited to 150.

 Meaning & Analysis